Light rail in New Jersey: River Line

 The River Line is a diesel tram-train light rail line operating from Trenton to Entertainment Center in Camden, with the line, except at the ends, running along the former Bordentown Secondary of Conrail, servicing 30 stops along the 34-mile route in the Route 130 corridor.
 This line is operated under contract to New Jersey Transit by Southern New Jersey Rail Group, a Bombardier/Bechtel joint-venture.

 As of October 1, 2015, River Line fares are equivalent to a one-zone bus ride of $1.60.
 The line works under a proof-of-payment system, requiring all riders to have a validated ticket (validated prior to boarding the train), transfer, bus through-ticket, or a valid pass.

 Planned projects

-New Jersey Transit is planning to extend the Hudson-Bergen Light Rail past its current terminus at Tonnelle Avenue to Englewood along the Northern Branch, an existing freight rail line.
-It has reached the final environmental impact statement stage, but its construction funding is not in place.
+The Northern Branch Corridor Project is a plan to extend the Hudson-Bergen Light Rail past its current terminus at Tonnelle Avenue to Englewood along the Northern Branch, an existing freight rail line.
+It reached the final environmental impact statement stage, but approvals were later withdrawn.